Karoo13/EditorReader/README.md

 ReadHovered() reads the object, returns whether an object is hovered.
 FetchHovered() finds then reads, as above. returns whether an object is hovered.

+SetSliderPlacement() finds the slider being placed for the current composer.
+ReadSliderPlacement() reads the slider, returns whether a slider is being placed.
+FetchSliderPlacement() finds then reads, as above. returns whether a slider is being placed.

 FetchBookmarks() reads bookmarks for the current HOM into int array.
 ComposeTool() tool (select, normal, slider, spinner, hold) for the current composer.
 GridSize() the grid size for the current composer.